 New Student Orientation (NSO)

-Is an annual competition comprised of several events between the Northwestern NROTC Units: University of Idaho/Washington State University, University of Utah, Oregon State University, and the University of Washington.
+An annual competition comprised of several events between the Northwestern NROTC Units: University of Idaho/Washington State University, University of Utah, Oregon State University, and the University of Washington.
 It occurs during the spring semester, and each school rotates hosting the event.
-During the 2014-2015 academic year it will be hosted at the University of Idaho.
+During the 2019-2020 academic year it will be hosted at the University of Washington.

 Army/Navy ROTC Football Match

 The Army and Navy ROTC compete in an annual flag football game on campus, in conjunction with the Army/Navy college football game.
 This is a great opportunity to encourage camaraderie between the military services.